bcohenboulakia/nbworkshop/README.md

 ### Cell entirely addressed to the tutor
 This is a markdown cell that does not appear at all in the Students version.
-You must create a cell containing only a <code>&lt;blockquote&gt;&lt;/blockquote&gt;</code> block.
+It's a cell containing only a <code>&lt;blockquote&gt;&lt;/blockquote&gt;</code> block.
 The cell is then entirely removed when generating the student version.